VUEngine/vuengine.github.io/documentation/tutorial/pong-disk.md

 ## Mutators

 The [Mutator](/documentation/api/class-mutator/) class is a kind of [Component](/documentation/api/class-component/) that performs the [mutation](/documentation/language/custom-features/#mutation-classes) on [Actors](/documentation/api/class-actor/) without having to do it manually by means of directly calling `SomeClass::mutateTo(someClassObject, MutationClass::getClass())`.

-To add a [Mutator](/documentation/api/class-mutator/) to the disk, open the *Disk.actor* editor and add a [Mutator](/documentation/api/class-mutator/) component to it.
-These components have a single configuration value through which we can specify the mutation class that the component will apply to the instance of the [Actor](/documentation/api/class-actor/), which is created with the auto generated **DiskActorSpec** (see *assets/Actors/Disk/Converted/DiskActorSpec.c*).
+To add a [Mutator](/documentation/api/class-mutator/) to the disk, open the _Disk.actor_ editor and add a [Mutator](/documentation/api/class-mutator/) component to it.
+These components have a single configuration value through which we can specify the mutation class that the component will apply to the instance of the [Actor](/documentation/api/class-actor/), which is created with the auto-generated **DiskActorSpec** (see _assets/Actors/Disk/Converted/DiskActorSpec.c_).

 When a [Mutator](/documentation/api/class-mutator/) is attached to an [Actor](/documentation/api/class-actor/), it will convert the instance object into an instance of the mutation class, specified in the [Mutator](/documentation/api/class-mutator/)'s configuration.